Sydney Symphony Orchestra: History

 Since de Waart's tenure, the Sydney Opera House has been the orchestra's full-time home, with all rehearsals taking place in the Opera House Concert Hall.
 Highlights of his tenure in Sydney included Wagner's Ring Cycle in concert, a focus on the works of his personal favourite Mahler and tours of Europe (1995), Japan (1996) and the United States (1998).

 Gianluigi Gelmetti was chief conductor from 2004 to 2008, succeeded by Vladimir Ashkenazy (2009–2013).
 In May 2012, David Robertson was named as the SSO's next chief conductor, with an initial contract from 2014 to 2018.
 In July 2017, the SSO announced the extension of Robertson's contract by one year, through to the end of 2019.
 Robertson concluded his SSO chief conductorship in 2019.

+In 2020, SSO launched a major project called 50 Fanfares to commission new works from fifty Australian composers.
+The first premiere was performed in February 2021 and some premieres took place outside Sydney in regional areas, while the Sydney Opera House Concert Hall was being renovated.
+CEO Emma Dunch said the goal of the program was to "renew the contemporary Australian repertoire".

 Simone Young first guest-conducted the SSO in 1996.
 In December 2019, the SSO announced the appointment of Young as its next chief conductor, effective in 2022, with an initial contract of 3 years.
 Young is the first female conductor to be named chief conductor of the Sydney Symphony Orchestra.
 In February 2024, the SSO announced the extension of Young's contract as its chief conductor through the end of 2026.